dell-cloud-marketplace/docker-spree/README.md

 supervisorctl restart nginx
 ```

-As the Nginx service does a restart the child processes (Passenger) will also do a restart, spawning a new pid.
-Please note the below message will occur in the docker logs as a result:
+As the Nginx service restarts, the child processes (Passenger) will also restart, spawning new PIDs.
+You will see messages similar to the following, in the Docker logs:

 ```no-highlight
 2014-12-16 12:15:38,083 CRIT reaped unknown pid 2806)